 The NC child support laws were updated in 2020 - find out what this means…

-Whether you pay child support each month or you count on it in your budget to care for your family, as your child grows up, there does come a time when the payments stop.
-However, it's not as cut-and-dried as you may think and there are several factors that can determine how long payments for the support of a child may continue.
-Our child support attorneys in Raleigh are providing clarity to the question of "When does child support end in North Carolina?" so that parents can adequately plan for their and their child’s financial futures.
+Whether you pay child support each month or you count on it in your budget to care for your family, as your child grows up, there does come a time when child support payments will stop.
+However, it's not as cut-and-dried as you may think, and there are several factors that can determine how long payments for the support of a child may continue.
+Our child support attorneys in Raleigh are providing clarity to the question, "When does child support end in North Carolina?" so that parents can adequately plan for their and their child’s financial futures.

 Does Child Support End When My Child Turns 18?

-However, it's important to check your original divorce agreement or court order as many parents will agree to continue paying child support after the age of 18, especially if the child is staying home while going to college or the child is disabled or has special needs.
-In this case, a signed contract will supersede the law and support payments will continue to be enforced.
+It is important to check your original divorce agreement or court order as many parents will agree to continue paying child support after the age of 18, especially if the child is staying home while going to college or the child is disabled or has special needs.
+In this case, a signed contract will supersede the law, and support payments will continue to be enforced.

 What Factors Determine When I Can Stop Paying Child Support?